 - I pureed ginger garlic with tomatoes, but if you like you can also use minced ginger and garlic instead of pureeing them with tomatoes.

-WATCH VIDEO BELOW: Instant Pot Rajma Masala - Kidney Beans Curry
+WATCH RECIPE VIDEO BELOW: Instant Pot Rajma Masala - Kidney Beans Curry

 (Please wait for a couple of seconds for loading)